Edyta Bartosiewicz

-Edyta Małgorzata Bartosiewicz (born 11 January 1965 in Warsaw) is a Polish rock singer, composer, and songwriter.
+Edyta Małgorzata Bartosiewicz (born 11 January 1965) is a Polish rock singer, composer, and songwriter.
 In Poland, she's known for her highly reflective and unusual lyrics.
 Sixteen of her singles reached the top of Polish Radio charts.
-Over the course of her musical career, she has received five Fryderyk Awards – the most important recognition in the Polish music industry.
+Over the course of her musical career, she has received five Fryderyk awards – the most important recognition in the Polish music industry.

 Biography

 Early career

 Bartosiewicz learned to play guitar at age ten.
 She studied at Nicolaus Copernicus High School in Warsaw (XXXIII L.O. im.
 Mikołaja Kopernika), and was interested in sports, and later attended SGPiS in Warsaw (now SGH, Warsaw School of Economics.)

 Interested in music and having played in a few bands, she left for London in 1986 where she met The Blue Aeroplanes.
 After her return to Warsaw, having dropped out of college, she joined the Staff group.
 In 1989 she won Mokotowska Jesień Muzyczna.
 In the following year, she appeared on The Big Beat, an album by the band Holloee Poloy (formerly the Staff group).
 She received a number of awards and sang guest and backing vocals on various records.